bingert/orange3-text/README.md

 	orange-canvas

-The new widgets are in the toolbox bar under Text Mining section.
+The new widgets are in the toolbox bar under Text Mining section..